linnarsson-lab/ROBOFISH/Instalation.md

 ### Configure expperimental parameters
 In the `Parameters` table you will find space to fill in various parameters and metadata variables for the experiment.
 Below is a highlight of a couple of the most important parameters.
 Up to two flow cells are supported and the parameters for a respective flow cell are followd by and `_1` for Chamber1 or `_2` for Chamber2.
-- Operator: This is used to send messages to the user, and should match the items in `Operator_address`.
+- Operator: This is used to send messages to the user, and should match the items in `Operator_address` for instance; `operator3`.
 - EXP_name_X: For an experiment to get started by the ROBOFISH system it needs to have an experiment name.
 - There are various parameters that are needed to determine steps of the image anslysis pipeline.
 See the options in the comments of the datafile and the image analysis documentation.
 - `Hybmix_volume`: This is the volume used for hybridization.
 It also determines how much of the other buffers need to be despenced to the flow cell and is synonymous for the flow cell internal volume.
 It is advisable to have this volume slightly larger than the actual volume of the flow cell and when hybridization mixes are loaded into the system to put a little bit more in the eppendorf tube to prevent air bubbles.
 - There are multiple temperature values for various parts of the protocol.
-In the ROBOFISH program these will be accessible from the F2.Parameters dictionary.
+In the ROBOFISH program these will later be accessible from the F2.Parameters dictionary.

 ### Configure volumes
 As discussed above, in the `Volumes` table the actual buffer volumes are tracked.
 When placing a new buffer in the system enter its volume here in microliter.
-When the datafile is opened through the user programm the volumes will be updated to the actual values.
+When the datafile is opened through the user programm the volumes will be updated to the actual current values.

 ### Configure Hybridizaiton mixes
 In the `Hybmix` table you can tell the system to which ports a certain hybridization mix is connected.
 The names of the hybridization mixes should be of the format `<chamber>_<cycle>`.
 For instance if you put the hybridizaiton mix with probes for the first round of Chamber1 in the slot connected to port 1, you enter `C1_01` after P1.
-Or for chamber2 cycle 12 use the code `C2_12`.
+Or for Chamber2 cycle 12 use the code `C2_12`.
 For more advanced hybridization schemes where first one or two amplifire probes are hybridized you can use the addition of `_A`,  `_B` or `_C` for up to 3 hybridizations in the same cycle.

 ### Configure targets
 In the `Targets` table you can fill in the target that is imaged in a certain channel in a certain cycle.
-For each Chamber there is a list of 20 hybridization round with all the channels listed.
+For each Chamber there is a list of 20 hybridization rounds with all the channels listed.
 After the channel write the target that is imaged in that channel in that cycle.
 For instance if you stained for Actin in the FITC channel in cycle 1, enter Actb after FITC in the Hybridization01 table.
 You can also enter a barcode bit number, Nuclei, PolyA, or beads.

 ## Configure the scheduler
 Once the parametrs are all filled in you can start the experiment.
 You do this by defining two functions and giving this to the scheduler.
 The first function should perform the first cycle of the experiment.
 The second function is a function that is repeated for all other cycles.
 Please see the  `XXXXXXXXXXXXXXXXXXXXX file with basic instructions` for an introduction on how to program your own protocol and execute it with the scheduler.
 Or run the EEL experiment by using the  `XXXXXXXXXXXXXXXXXXX EEL.ipynb` file.